lbarasti/dataclass/README.md

 postcode == profile.address.postcode # => true
 ```

+Note that it is necessary for the variables used in the pattern matching to be initialized *before* they appear in the pattern.

+Skipping the initialization step will produce a compilation error as soon as you try to reuse such variables.

 ### Case classes and ADTs

 If you're into ADTs, then you will enjoy `case_class` support for inheritance.
 Here is a sample implementation for a calculator data types.